Sun Li-jen: Taiwan

 As the commander of the Army Training Command and deputy commander of the Republic of China Army in 1947, Sun moved one training facility to Taiwan, independent from the ongoing civil war.
 Sun trained new officers and troops for the Nationalist government, hoping to change the tide of the civil war.
-The effort was too little, too late in comparison with the massive numbers of troops defeated, but one of the divisions he trained (201 Division of the 80th Army) was sent to Quemoy to help crush off the communist invasion in 1949.
+The effort was too little, too late in comparison with the massive numbers of troops defeated, but one of the divisions he trained (201st Division of the 80th Army) was sent to Quemoy during the Battle of Guningtou in 1949.
 It was the front line defense force.

-In 1950, Sun was named Commander in Chief of the Republic of China Army, while also serving as commander of the Taiwan Defense Command and of the Army Training Command.
+In 1950, Sun was named commander-in-chief of the Republic of China Army, while also serving as commander of the Taiwan Defense Command and of the Army Training Command.
 Sun was well respected by the Americans, and rumors that the CIA sought a coup to replace Chiang Kai-shek with Sun made Chiang and his son Chiang Ching-kuo eager to remove him from power.

 First, Sun was reassigned as the ceremonial chief military adviser to Chiang Kai-shek in June 1954, preventing him from directly controlling any troops.
 In 1950, Chiang Ching-kuo became director of his father's secret police, a position he held until 1965.
 Chiang Ching-kuo, educated in the Soviet Union, initiated Soviet style military structure, reorganizing and Sovietizing the officer corps while instituting surveillance.
 Sun Li-jen, who was educated at the American Virginia Military Institute, opposed this system.
 On May 25, one of General Sun's subordinates, Lieutenant-Colonel Kuo Ting-liang, was arrested by Chiang Ching-kuo's associate, internal security chief Mao Jen-feng, and tortured into admitting conspiracy with a communist agent.
-On August 20, 1955 Sun was officially relieved from his duties and put under house arrest.
-A nine-person committee under Vice-President Chen Cheng was set up to investigate General Sun's involvement in the alleged spy case.
+On August 20, 1955, Sun was officially relieved from his duties and put under house arrest.
+A nine-person committee under Vice-president Chen Cheng was set up to investigate General Sun's involvement in the alleged spy case.
 The CIA also allegedly wanted to help Sun take control of Taiwan and declare its independence.
 Sun, in addition to being under suspicion of collaborating with the CIA, was also accused of negligence in allowing his subordinate to participate in an alleged revolt involving Communist agents.
 One source suggests that the "plot" may simply have been a plan to present a petition to Generalissimo Chiang to do away with the army system of political commissars.